-Staff Recommendation: Approve with conditions and disapprove without all conditions.
+Staff Recommendation Disapprove as submitted.
+Approve a revised plan with conditions and disapprove without all conditions.

 Amend a Specific Plan to permit all uses permitted in the RM40-A zoning district.

 A request to amend a Specific Plan to permit all uses permitted in the RM40-A zoning district in four units on properties located at 330, 332, 334, 336, and 336 B Douglas Avenue, at the southeast corner of Douglas Avenue and Stainback Avenue, zoned Specific Plan-Residential (SP-R) (0.14 acres).